Technical Advisory

 • Weak access control and insecure data handling compromising audit integrity.

-Concrete guidance and tooling.
-Translating the above patterns into a practical implementation requires a concrete plan that covers data sources, ingestion, processing, governance, security, and operations.
-The following outline provides actionable steps, recommended tooling archetypes, and a phased modernization path that minimizes risk while delivering measurable improvements in variance detection and reconciliation velocity.
+Translating patterns into a concrete plan requires attention to data sources, ingestion, processing, governance, security, and operations.
+The following outline provides actionable steps, tooling archetypes, and a phased modernization path to minimize risk while delivering measurable improvements in variance detection and reconciliation velocity.

 Data sources, contracts, and quality

-Identify authoritative data sources for LTT calculations, including land registries, conveyancing records, tax filings, exemptions databases, and refund data.
+Identify authoritative sources for LTT calculations—registries, conveyancing records, tax filings, exemptions databases, and refunds.
 Establish data contracts with explicit schemas, versioning, and backward compatibility guarantees.
 Implement data quality gates at ingest and during processing, with automated anomaly scoring, missing data detection, and lineage capture.
-Use schema evolution strategies that preserve compatibility while enabling non-breaking enhancements to tax rule representations.
-Maintain a centralized glossary of policy terms to avoid semantic drift across provinces.
+Use schema evolution strategies that preserve compatibility while enabling non‑breaking enhancements to tax rule representations.
+Maintain a centralized glossary to avoid semantic drift across provinces.

 • Authoritative sources: registries, filings, exemption databases, refunds.